Fall 2018 Maker Workshops for K-12 Educators

 The workshop is developed and led by Diane Brancazio, with invaluable assistance from Leilani Roser, Chris Mayer, and a team of experts at the MIT Edgerton Center.

 Diane is passionate about the potential of Makerspaces to improve education.
 She works intensively to support teachers integrating maker into their regular curriculum and in using makerspaces to engage and empower students.

 Her formal technical training includes a BS in Electrical Engineering and Computer Science from Princeton University and a Master’s degree in Mechanical Engineering from MIT.
 Working as a product design consultant at several engineering companies, she developed skills in creative problem solving, project management, and fabrication.
 Diane went into education as a career after serving as an instructor for summer programs at the Edgerton Center.
 She has now returned with 15 years of experience in teaching technology and engineering design, computer science, and general science in public middle and high-school classrooms.

 Along with Ed Moriarty, Diane also teaches a popular freshman advising seminar entitled “Engineering, Art, and Science."

 Chris has worked around and with the Edgerton Center since 2012 and officially joined the staff in 2017.
-He works with the MIT students Clubs and Teams and in several Maker education programs.
+He works with students on clubs and teams and in maker education programs.
 Chris believes in using hands-on engineering projects to teach students and teachers how to think critically and solve problems.

-Workshops will have the assistance of several Edgerton Center staff members who are skilled in digital fabrication tools, hand tools, electronics, and microcomputers.
+Workshops will have the assistance of several Edgerton Center staff members and MIT students that are skilled in digital fabrication tools, hand tools, and electronics.